Introduction

 The choice of a shade net’s shading rate should factor in local weather and temperature, as they directly impact plant health and productivity.

-For instance, while a 40% shading rate is typically ideal for tomatoes, in areas of extreme heat like those with highs of 45 degrees Celsius, it might be necessary to increase the rate to 50% or 60%.
+while a 35% shading rate is typically ideal for tomatoes, in areas of extreme heat like those with highs of 45 degrees Celsius, it might be necessary to increase the rate to 50% or 60%.

 Excessive sunlight in these temperatures can stress tomato plants, affecting their growth and yield.
 Other factors, like soil moisture, ventilation, and the variety of tomatoes, also play a role.